The Ultimate Guide to Battery Posts and Battery Terminals

 Can Corroded Battery Terminals Drain Your Battery?

 Yes.
-Corrosion creates resistance, forcing the alternator to work harder.
-Parasitic drain can occur even when the vehicle is off if terminals are heavily corroded.
+Corrosion increases resistance, making the alternator work harder, which can lead to parasitic drain even when the vehicle is off.

 avatar